bobbydilley/rideboard-emulator/README.md

 C0 02 00 00 01 00 03
 ```

-Maybe the buttons are connected to JVS as well?
+Buttons are not connected to JVS, but I think possibly they keyboard was used to simluate the button!?

 ## Emulator Information